ozaner/ozanerhansha.github.io-OLD/_posts/computer-science/00-0-0-3d-game-dev-vocab.md

 tags: computer-science
 ---
 ## 3D Game Development
-**Inheritance System**: All objects are types and these types exist on an inheritance tree. (a particular object could be an instance of zombie which is a child of hostile AI, which is a child of AI, etc.)
+**Inheritance System**: All objects are types and these types exist on an inheritance tree. (ex. a particular object could be an instance of `zombie` which is a child of `hostileAI`, which is a child of `AI`, etc.)

-**Component System**: All objects have individual components that add functionality. (i.e movement component, hostile Ai component, health component, etc.)
+**Component System**: All objects have individual components that add functionality. (ex. `movement` component, `hostileAI` component, `health` component, etc.)

 *Unity uses a component system, but technically you can consider the component system as a generalization of the inheritance system.
 As such you could force yourself to use inheritance in Unity.*

 <!--more-->

 **The Three Transforms**: The camera used in the scene view as well as objects can all be transformed in 3 basic ways:
   * **Translation**: Translating an object means moving it across in 3D space.
+This corresponds to dragging the camera with the mouse.
   * **Rotation**: Rotating an object means rotating about an axis.
 If an object is at (0,0,0) then the object would rotate in place.
+This corresponds to **orbiting** a point with the camera with the middle mouse button.
   * **Scaling**: Scaling an object means increasing or decreasing its size.
 You can either do this equally on all 3 axes (growing or shrinking the object) or scale each axis separately (stretching and squishing the object).
-  * **Rect Tool**: In 2D, transformations are simple enough that the above three can be combined into a single tool.
-Thus when making 2D unity games, the *Rect Tool* is all you'll need.
+This corresponds to **zooming** the camera with the scroll wheel.

 Note That these transformations can all be done with respect to the global coordinate system or the objects own local coordinate system.